SRA-VJTI/eklavya.github.io/_projects/EMG_ArmBand.md

 ### Project Description
-Make your own EMG sensor integrated pcb with a microcontroller capable of detecting hand gestures and orientation via muscle impulses using Machine Learning
+To create an EMG (Electromyography) Arm Band, which may be worn as a bracelet, to detect hand movements and orientation via muscle impulses transmitted through your forearm.
+One will be designing PCBs based on EMG sensors, integrating them with microcontrollers, and subsequently train the system using Machine Learning (ML).

 ### Resources
 1. [Recognization of EMG signals using ML](https://www.mdpi.com/1424-8220/22/9/3424)